Text and photos by Peter Mann

 In 1874 William Butterfield, the notable 19th century architect, carried out substantial restoration work, renewing the roof and floor, replacing box pews with a more inclusive arrangement for all worshippers, moving the pulpit, installing heating, redesigning and enlarging the chancel and adding a vestry.

 He used the original medieval roof timbers as the supports for the floor – they are still there, albeit now under the new floor laid in 2018, but visible when the inspection hatches in the nave are lifted.

 The church was last used for worship in 1959 and, in order to prevent its demolition by the Diocese, ownership was conveyed by the Church Commissioners to South Cambridgeshire District Council on 15th October 1985.

-The churchyard is a County Wildlife Site and remains open for burials, with regular tidy-ups to keep it in good shape.
+The churchyard, which remains open for burials, is a County Wildlife Site and a designated Local Nature Reserve; regular tidy-ups to keep it in good shape.